DiogoMCampos/Leaflet/ESOF-docs/Verification and Validation.md

 Using the ```spec/index.html```, there is a brief description to the test being done.
 Another testing method would not display a description of the tests.

 ###Heterogeneity
-Heterogeneity is when different technologies require different test cases.
+* Heterogeneity is when different technologies require different test cases.

-In Leaflet the tests are heterogeneous since the tests don't always follows the same type of test, changing the way the code is tested.
-Since Leaflet can run on different browsers and browsers use different Javascript implementations, there are browser specific tests.
+As mentioned in the Controllability section, Leaflet can run on different browsers and each of them has a different JavaScript implementation, requiring browser-specific tests.
 In order to execute the tests in a specific browser, a flag should be added to the command, for example: ```jake test --chrome```.
 This way, the test will be executed on Chrome and the results are going to be displayed on the console.
-If no browser is selected, the test environment will only run browser-unrelated tests.
+If no browser is selected, the test environment will run in the PhantomJS engine.

+In Leaflet the tests are heterogeneous since the tests don't always follows the same type of test, changing the way the code is tested.

 ##Test Statistics and analytics
 For Leaflet, running test cases is very simple.
 It is described in the [CONTRIBUTING.md](https://github.com/Leaflet/Leaflet/blob/master/CONTRIBUTING.md) file and the tester only needs to install PhantomJS and a Node.js package called Jake.